civiform/docs/docs/user-manual/civiform-admin-guide/yes-no-questions.md

 Under "Question settings" you'll see four pre-set answer options: "Yes", "No", "Not sure", and "Maybe".
 "Yes" and "No" are required options and cannot be removed.
 You can unselect "Not sure" and/or "Maybe" to remove them from the answer options the applicant will see.

+The Admin ID will be used to represent the question option in the API and in program import/export.
+The Option Text is the text that the applicant will see.

 ![Yes/No answer options](../../.gitbook/assets/yes-no-question-options.png)

 ## Translations